 What skills are needed to be successful in biomedical engineering?

 - Strong in math and science to be able to understand the fundamentals of engineering

 - Problem-solving skills to be able to develop solutions to medical problems

 - Creativity to help come up with new solutions to improve or create new medical devices

 - Communication skills as biomedical engineers often work as a member of an interdisciplinary team

 What is the difference between biomedical engineering and other fields of engineering?

 The main comparison between biomedical engineering and other engineering disciplines is that BME students learn the same engineering principles, but then apply them to the human body and medical devices.
 For those who wish to focus in a particular area, there are several within BME that students can concentrate on while getting their degree.
 Those with an interest in chemical engineering but who would like to pursue BME as the primary degree might focus on tissue engineering courses.
 Those with a preference for electrical and computer engineering might choose imaging courses.
 Biomechanics is the perfect field for someone with a desire to explore mechanical engineering.
 Some of our students focus on the biological sciences while getting their degrees with a plan to go to medical school.

 Biomedical engineers can get jobs in a wide range of fields due to learning a wide range of topics.
 The field continues to grow as the human population continues to grow and live longer.
-Careers with a biomedical engineering degree are specific to what the individual is interested in.
 Salary also varies depending on what field one goes into.
 Some examples of common career paths that biomedical engineers can go into are:

 - Clinical engineer (work in hospitals to perform maintenance and repairs to medical devices)